Chart Color Schemes

 Employment

-AreaSearch analysis places Point Lonsdale - Queenscliff well above average for employment performance across multiple indicators
+AreaSearch assessment positions Point Lonsdale - Queenscliff ahead of most Australian regions for employment performance

-Point Lonsdale - Queenscliff has a highly educated workforce with well-represented essential services sectors.
-The unemployment rate was 2.0% as of June 2025, with an estimated employment growth of 1.6% over the past year.
+Point Lonsdale - Queenscliff has a highly educated workforce with essential services sectors well represented.
+The unemployment rate in September 2025 was 2.0%.

-Conversely, agriculture, forestry & fishing employs only 2.6% of local workers, below Rest of Vic.'s 7.5%.
-Employment opportunities locally appear limited, as indicated by the count of Census working population versus resident population.
-Over a 12-month period ending June 2025, employment increased by 1.6%, labour force increased by 2.4%, resulting in an unemployment rise of 0.7 percentage points.
-In contrast, Rest of Vic. experienced an employment decline of 0.9% and labour force decline of 0.4%, with a 0.4 percentage point rise in unemployment.
-Jobs and Skills Australia's national employment forecasts from May 2025 project that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Point Lonsdale - Queenscliff's employment mix suggests local growth of approximately 6.9% over five years and 14.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, agriculture, forestry & fishing employed just 2.6% of local workers, below Rest of Vic.'s 7.5%.
+The area appears to offer limited employment opportunities locally, as indicated by the count of Census working population versus resident population.
+In a 12-month period ending in September 2025, the labour force decreased by 0.1%, and employment declined by 0.8% in Point Lonsdale - Queenscliff, resulting in an unemployment rate rise of 0.7 percentage points.
+This contrasts with Rest of Vic., where employment contracted by 0.7%, the labour force fell by 0.6%, and unemployment rose marginally.
+For broader context, state-level data to 25-Nov-25 shows VIC employment grew by 1.13% year-on-year (adding 41,950 jobs), with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Point Lonsdale - Queenscliff.
+These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Point Lonsdale - Queenscliff's employment mix suggests local employment should increase by 6.9% over five years and 14.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment